-Chapter 4 identifies the findings for 2021/2022.
-While decision making accuracy is reported at almost 87%, the combined monetary value of error for manual assessments and fully automated financial decisions is 0.52%, well within the target of 1%.
+Chapter 4 identifies the findings for 2022/2023.
+While decision making accuracy is reported at over 87%, the combined monetary value of error for manual assessments and fully automated financial decisions is 0.3%, well within the target of 1%.
+It should be pointed out that the current cost of living crisis and the constraints on departmental budgets do take their toll both on staff recruitment and retention and the Committee are keen to monitor how this plays out in the area of decision making and financial accuracy within the department as a whole.

-While the MVE for 2021/2022 is decreasing and indicating improved performance, as always, there is room for improvement particularly in decision making accuracy but some issues should be borne in mind in assessing performance.
+While the MVE for 2022/2023 is decreasing and indicating improved performance, as always, there is room for improvement particularly in decision making accuracy but some issues should be borne in mind in assessing performance.
 For various reasons, a significant proportion of the work of CMS continues to relate to complex cases and the data above does not fully capture the effort required to reach and maintain the standards achieved.
 External forces such as changes in the labour market - job loss, zero hours contracts, etc. affect decision making as this can impact on earnings and other related issues.

 This is borne out in Appendix 2 which highlights the types of errors found in the decision making process.
-However, at the quarterly meetings the Standards Committee members continue to be reassured that the internal monitoring methodologies used by the CMS are trend led and responsive to issues as they arise.
+However, at the annual meeting with CMS and at the quarterly meetings the Standards Committee members continue to be reassured that the internal monitoring methodologies used by the CMS are trend led and responsive to issues as they arise.